Banaras (2009 film): Plot

 Hari, a village boy and a student, is in love with his cousin, Devu.
 He leaves for Banaras to do his higher studies in Banaras Hindu University.
 There, he meets another fellow student, Amritha.
 Her uncle wants to marry her off to a street goon named Kishan Chand, and she asks Hari to take her to a distant place on the bike.
 During the trip, they take shelter in a tent organized by an old man.
 The old man gives them bhang and both of them drink it without knowing the consequences.
 They both get intoxicated and unknowingly ends up having sex with each other.
 The next day they both are spotted by Kishan Chand and his men who injure Hari badly and take Amritha with them.

 After a few months, Hari recovers and returns to his hometown.
 He sells off his property and confesses to Devu that he cannot accept her.
 He explains to her what happened, and in desperation, Devu commits suicide.
 Hari goes back to Banaras and lives a sober life as he feels responsible for Devu's death.
 After a long time, Amritha, who is under the impression that Hari is dead, finds out about him and comes back to see him.
 She had given birth to Hari's son who is a big boy now.
 In the end, the couple unites.

 Soundtrack

 The film's soundtrack features seven songs composed by M. Jayachandran and lyrics penned by Gireesh Puthenchery, except where noted.
 The soundtrack was noted especially for the vocals of Shreya Ghoshal in two songs.
-She won the Kerala State Film Award for Best Singer for the track "Chanthu Thottille", the first ever by a North Indian singer.
+She won the Kerala State Film Award for Best Singer for the track "Chanthu Thottille".